-At least for most of the year, until faces begin to sprout the first tell-tale signs of Movember and character is celebrated once more.
+That is until the time of year when faces begin to sprout the first tell-tale signs of Movember, and character is celebrated once more.
 For every upper lip concealed, Movember reveals much about modern man, testing him in ways he is seldom tested in these times of peace of comfort.

 Consider… what trials await the man who can affect only the merest wisp of growth upon his lip?
 Or the man destined by fate to appear ridiculous in any manner of moustache?
 Watch carefully, the way in which he endures the slings and arrows of outrageous fortune.
 And what might we say of the man who gives up, placing the pristinity of his upper lip above all things?
 Is such a man to be trusted?

 For those worthy souls who persist, raising funds for men’s health, further clues to character can be seen in the moustaches they fashion.
 Consider the man who settles in early November with a simple style which he maintains without fuss for the duration.
 Compare, if you will, the man who delights in bizarre experimentation?
 And what can tactfully be said of the narcissistic groomer, who just can’t leave the thing alone.
 Oh yes, it is a month for observation.

 Movember ought to be considered a standard test for modern relationships.
 The master himself tackles this weighty issue in Jeeves and the Feudal Spirit: